-As Grammarian, it is my responsibility to pay close attentio on to all speakers, listen ing carefully to their lan guage usage.
-I'll be list tening specifically for Ah's, Um's and Double Clutches (like so so).
-I'll take note of any y misuses of the English language.
-As Gramm ıarian, it is also my duty to introduce the Word of the Day.
-For today s's meeting, the Word is , w hich means · [Point at the Word of the Day.]
-An example of using the word is Each speaker is e encouraged to use the Wo ord of the Day.
-I will g zive a Word of the Day report and grammatical usage report when called upon during the meeting.
+usage.
+I'll be listening specifically for Ah's, Um's and Double Clutches (like so...so).
+I'll take note of any misus of the English language.
+As Grammarian, it is also my duty to introduce the Word of the Day.
+For today's ses of the Fnalish language.
+As Grammarian, it is also my duty to introduce the Word of the Day For today's of the English language.
+Its Grammarian, it is also my anty to introduce the Front of the Day.
+I or loady s meeting, the Word is, which means [Point at the Word of the Day.]
+An example of using the word is Each speaker is encouraged to use the Word of the